------------------------

 2019.

 Nick's first monograph The Art of Re-enchantment: Making Early Music in the Modern Age was published by OUP in 2014.
-His most recent book The Space that Separates: A Realist Theory of Art, which is an argument for art and for aesthetic critical realism, was published in 2019 (with a paperback published in 2021).
-Nick is an editorial board member of the Journal of Critical Realism, and a Trustee of the Centre for Critical Realism (between 2013-2020 he was the board's managing editor for the Routledge Series Studies in Critical Realism).
+His book The Space that Separates: A Realist Theory of Art, which is an argument for art and for Aesthetic Critical Realism (ACR), was published in 2020 (with a paperback published in 2021).
+Nick is an editorial board member of the Journal of Critical Realism, and a member of the Centre for Critical Realism (between 2013-2020 he was the board's managing editor for the Routledge Series Studies in Critical Realism).

 "I